Subjects -

 During EYFS, pupils will learn about similarities and differences in relation to places.
 They will be able to talk about the features of their own immediate environment and how environments may vary from one to another.
 Our youngest pupils will also learn about natural processes such as the water cycle and start to use early mapping skills.

-Concepts like change, settlement, trade and exploration will be explored through geography focused big enquiry questions like:, ‘ ‘What can I see around me’ ‘What is my town like?’
-‘What places can I explore’ , ‘ How did the river Nile help ancient Egyptians to thrive?’, ‘How Is the natural world unpredictable?’, ‘ Why do we need to adapt and change?’
+Concepts like change, settlement, trade and exploration will be explored through geography focused big enquiry questions like:, ‘What is my town like?’, ‘What will we see when we explore the world?’ , ‘ How did the Nile help Egyptians to survive and thrive?’, ‘How can the natural world be unpredictable?’, ‘ Why do we need to adapt and change?’
 Children will be taught specific, technical, vocabulary as well as key topographical features.
 Children will be given opportunities to develop their geographical and fieldwork skills during first-hand opportunities in the local area.